 Access to Industry was established in 2000 and is an award winning charity based in Edinburgh with a main objective of moving excluded people into further education and then onto employment.
 Access to Industry helps excluded people take steps towards employment by developing and delivering work focused education and training through partnership with key education and training providers.
 We support a number of key groups which include: - Youth and adult offenders, people with drug and alcohol dependency, young people who are out of work & young people leaving care.

-An exciting opportunity has arisen to join Access to Industry’s EdinMe Service as a full-time Caseworker.
-You will work in a trauma informed way supporting young people aged 16-21, with complex health and social issues, to progress towards education, training or employment.
-You will be part of a small team working one-to-one with young people and you will have lead responsibility for developing and delivering structured group work.
+An exciting Opportunity has arisen to join the Access to Industry’s Young Peoples Service.
+You will work in a trauma informed way supporting young people aged 16-21, with complex health and social care issues, to progress towards education, training or employment.
+You will be part of a small team working one-to-one with young people, having responsibility for developing and delivering structured group work.

 *The post is based at 156 Cowgate.
 Currently there is a blend of office-based, outreach and home-working.